-If you're operating a waste carrier business you'll need a licence from the Environment Agency.
+If you're operating a waste carrier business, you must have a licence from the Environment Agency.

-A breach of the duty of care could lead to a penalty of up to £5000 if convicted in the Magistrates court or an unlimited fine if convicted in the Crown Court.
+If you breach this duty of care, you could receive a penalty fine of up to £5000 if convicted in the Magistrates' Court.
+The fine is unlimited if you're convicted in the Crown Court.

 Duty of care regulations apply to commercial premises/businesses, householders, and those who transport waste.
-Since the (Household Waste) Duty of Care Regulations 2005 all householders must ensure that household waste is properly disposed of.
+Find out more about householder's duty of care for their waste.

 - The licence is the size of a credit card (although a paper licence is also issued).

 - The licence number will start with the letters 'CBU'.

 You can check a waste carrier licence number online on the Environment Agency website.
 It's your responsibility as the waste holder to check that the waste carrier is licensed.